grpc/proposal/A74-xds-config-tears.md

 bool is_dynamic = 2;
 ```

-If that field is set to true, then if the cluster name is not present
-in the XdsConfig, the cds policy will obtain a subscription handle from
+If that field is set to true, then the cds policy will obtain a
-the XdsDependencyManager (or the interface wrapping it) if it has not
+subscription handle from the XdsDependencyManager (or the interface
-already done so.
-This handle will not be released until the cds policy
+wrapping it) if it has not already done so.
+This handle will not be
-is destroyed.
+released until the cds policy is destroyed.

 Note that when a cds LB policy obtains a dynamic subscription to a
 cluster, there may be subsequent updates from the xds resolver that do not